mosip/documentation/docs/MOSIP-ID-Object-Definition.md

 * Schema can also create User Defined Types (UDTs) to specify the format of data to be captured.
 For example, biometrics data should always be in CBEFF ISO 19795 - 1 format.
 This helps in specifying the format of the data that is captured
 * MOSIP will provide in-built validators for certain data types like CBEFF which can be used for data validation

-Below is a sample ID object definition schema and a sample of a JSON object based on the schema.
+Below is a sample ID object definition schema and a sample of a JSON object based on the schema:
 ```JSON
 {
   "$id": "http://mosip.io/id_object/1.0/id_object.json",